top of page

 Chickens Inside a Winterized Chicken Run in Winter

-When temperature drops, boredom can creep into the chicken coop.
-Snow and mud can cover scratching spots, bugs disappear and daylight hours shorten- all of which limit your flock's foraging behaviors.
-Boredom in chickens isn't just a mood issue: it can lead to feather picking, stress and even reduced egg production.
+When temperatures drop, boredom can creep into the chicken coop.
+Snow and mud cover scratching areas, bugs disappear, and daylight hours shorten—all of which limit your flock’s natural foraging behaviors.
+Boredom isn’t just a mood issue: it can lead to feather picking, stress, and even reduced egg production.

-But here's the good news: you don't need fancy treats, kitchen scraps or gimmicks to keep them entertained.
-In fact, the safest and healthiest winter enrichment comes from using exactly what they should be eating- their nutritionally complete chicken feed.
+The good news?
+You don’t need fancy treats or kitchen scraps to keep them entertained.
+In fact, the safest and healthiest winter enrichment comes from exactly what they should be eating—their nutritionally complete chicken feed.

 1. Mental Stimulation

-Enrichment Activity 1- I put their chicken feed in a large dog bowl and add water to it, I make a porridge type consistency for them.
-They gobble it up like they haven't eaten in days.
+Activity 1: Chicken Porridge Put their chicken feed in a large dog bowl and add water to it, I make a porridge type consistency.
+They gobble it up like its a treat - hours of entertainment without deviating from their nutritionally complete diet.

 1. Climbing Areas